DahaoTang/Harper/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.
+You are free to use, modify, and share this code **non-commercially** with attribution.